fmechant/chrono/README.md

 ## Remarks

-In this library, we depart from most other Time libraries, in that we consider a Date as a specific concept, irrelative of moments in time.
+In this library, we depart from most other date/time libraries.
+How?
+- We consider a Date as a specific concept, irrelative of moments in time.
 We avoid using UTC to mix the concepts.
 To be able to represent a date, we pick a date in the past (epoch date), and work relative from that.
+- TimeZone is completely independent of UTC.
+It is defined as periods, with each period defining a (bijective) mapping between moment and date/time.
+This is something very new to date/time libraries, but when I started thinking this way, everything got way simpler.

 We hope this library makes you think what it is exactly that you are trying to represent, and then use the relevant concept, so subtle errors are avoided.